Is this article for you? It covers services only available to Give Lively member nonprofits.

 * California Franchise Tax Board Entity Search – to verify their tax-exempt status in California

-Most commonly, a charitable organization is listed as “delinquent” by the California Attorney General's Office or has its tax-exempt status revoked by the FTB or IRS when it misses a deadline to submit timely, complete, required filings and/or fees.
+Most commonly, a charitable organization is listed as “delinquent” by the California Attorney General's Office, has its tax-exempt status revoked by the FTB or has an indeterminate tax-exempt status with the IRS when it misses a deadline to submit timely, complete, required filings and/or fees.

 The California Department of Justice has a useful Delinquency Webinar on YouTube that walks through the basics of Attorney General oversight, the consequences of delinquency and basic filing requirements.